 Conservation areas within the OPDC area

-The Grand Union Canal conservation area was designated on 2 July 2002 by the London Borough of Hammersmith and Fulham.
-From 1 April 2015 part of the north of the borough has been located within the area of the Old Oak Park Royal Development Corporation (OPDC) which is a new local planning authority established by the Mayor of London.
+The Grand Union Canal Conservation Area was designated on 2 July 2002 by the London Borough of Hammersmith & Fulham.
+From 1 April 2015 part of the north of the borough has been located within the area of the Old Oak Park Royal Development Corporation (OPDC), which is a new local planning authority established by the Mayor of London.
 Designation and management of conservation areas within the OPDC area is now the responsibility of the OPDC, but transition arrangements have maintained the Grand Union Canal Conservation Area designation and its associated protections.

 Additional controls apply to development, significant demolition works, the display of advertisements and works to trees in conservation areas.
 Some permitted development rights are restricted and you have to apply for planning permission to carry out those works.

 From 1 October 2013 as a result of the Enterprise and Regulatory Reform Act 2013 the requirement to obtain conservation area consent for significant demolition works in a conservation area has been replaced with a requirement to obtain planning permission for demolition instead.
 This means that a separate conservation area consent application for significant demolition works will no longer be required since most proposals for significant demolition works in conservation areas will be now assessed as part of the planning application for redevelopment of a site.